-In planning and performing our audit of the financial statement of Rural Water District No. 1, Woodson County, Kansas, as of and for the year ended December 31, 2018, in accordance with auditing standards generally accepted in the United States of America, we considered Rural Water District No. 1's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the Rural Water District No. 1's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Rural Water District No. 1's internal control.
+In planning and performing our audit of the financial statement of Rural Water District No. 1, Woodson County, Kansas as of and for the year ended December 31, 2021, in accordance with auditing standards generally accepted in the United States of America, we considered Rural Water District No. 1, Woodson County, Kansas' internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of Rural Water District No. 1, Woodson County, Kansas' internal control.
+Accordingly, we do not express an opinion on the effectiveness of Rural Water District No. 1, Woodson County, Kansas' internal control.